Matt Wrench

 — “Only If For A Night”, Florence + The Machine

 My sixth birthday was the best one of my life.
 I woke up and darted downstairs.
-A pile of gifts sat in the living room, but my attention was drawn to the largest one.
-My mom was making breakfast in the kitchen.
-I asked her if I could open my presents.
+A pile of gifts sat in the living room, but my attention was immediately drawn to the largest one.
+My mom was in the kitchen making breakfast, and I asked her if I could open my presents.
 She relented.
 My fingers tore into the blue wrapping paper, but I already suspected what they would find.
 Inside was a Nintendo 64, my first video game console.
-Soon after, I discovered a copy of Super Mario 64.
+Soon after, I found a copy of Super Mario 64.

 My dad connected the console to the TV.
-The rest of the morning was spent throwing King Bob-omb off the mountaintop and racing Koopa the Quick.
-I had played video games at friends’ houses before, but this was the first experience that was my own.
-The three-handled controller felt strange in my hands, but soon that foreign feeling would disappear, never to return.
+The rest of my morning was spent throwing King Bob-omb off the mountaintop and racing Koopa the Quick.
+I had played video games at friends’ houses before, but this was the first experience that was truly my own.
+The controller felt strange in my hands, but soon that foreign feeling would disappear, never to return.

 Soon enough though, I had to set the game aside.
 My parents were taking me to Celebration Station.
 We spent the afternoon racing go-karts, eating pizza, and playing mini-golf.
 No day could have been better, but I was not disappointed when we reached the end.
 Super Mario 64 was waiting.